JoelLefkowitz/paths/README.md

 OS specific path manipulation including retrieving the executable's path.

-This package is inspired by [whereami][whereami] and [std::filesystem][std_filesystem] but with an easier to use interface and a simpler source.
-Moreover, exceptions are thrown if issues occur at runtime.
+This package is inspired by [whereami][whereami] and [std::filesystem][std_filesystem] but with an easier to use interface, a simpler source and is compatable with C++11.
+Moreover, exceptions are thrown if errors occur at runtime.
 To separate the need to detect the operating system at runtime [detect][detect] is dropped in.

 ## Status